 The Master of Business Administration (MBA) program at Nichols College is designed to help students gain a better understanding of general business management functions, while also building a practice-oriented skillset needed to excel in their chosen careers.
-Based on their personal and professional goals, students can customize their curriculum by choosing courses and electives from any of the following specializations: entrepreneurship, data analytics, problem solving, or project management.
+Based on their personal and professional goals, students can customize their curriculum by choosing courses and electives from any of the following specializations: cybersecurity, advanced critical thinking and decision making, strategic human resources, data analytics, leadership, problem solving, or project management.

 The successful completion of the program requires 36 credits (24 months, part-time).